SiyuanYao/Spr2017-Proj5-SiyuanYao/README.md

 + Project summary:
 	+ The H-1B is an employment-based, non-immigrant visa category for temporary foreign workers in the United States.
 For a foreign national to apply for H1-B visa, an US employer must offer a job and petition for H-1B visa with the US immigration department.
 This is the most common visa status applied for and held by international students once they complete college/higher education (Masters, PhD) and work in the US.
 The Office of Foreign Labor Certification (OFLC) generates program data that is useful information about the immigration programs including the H1-B visa.
-	+ In this project, I utilize the H1B visa petition dataset and perform data interactive Map.
+	+ In this project, I utilize the H1B visa petition dataset and perform data interactive map.
 See my project in the app folder.